 Depending on the body that does the licensing, you may need to take a state board exam.
 The type of examination varies.
 Sometimes, an extensive portfolio is enough.

-Here you can check the licensing conditions for your state, if living in US.
+Here you can check the licensing conditions for your state, if you want to practice microblading in the US.

 All states require you to be over 18 in order to practice permanent makeup.
 Most states require you do get tested for hepatitis.
 If you’re looking to start your own busness, additional paperwork is required.
 You need to be insured and your workspace must meet a number of requirements.
 If you want to work in more than one state, you have to obtain the license for each individual state.